Lovingly Sponsored by The Roy and Ida Eagle Foundation

-- Ace is going to need a home where his family will need to be mindful of his digestive health
+- Ace is going to need a home where his family will be mindful of his digestive health.

 - It would be in his best interest to have someone home during the day so he may go in or out as needed.
-A doggie door would be perfect.

-- He will definitely need a yard because he does need extra time outside to fully empty out.
+- He will definitely need a fenced in yard as he requires extra time off leash to fully empty out.

 - Ace loves children and would be overjoyed to have human siblings.
 He also would love a fun-loving dog sibling.